paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-041-food-for-peace.md

 **(c) Regulations and guidance**

 (1) **In general** — The Administrator shall promptly issue all necessary regulations and make revisions to agency guidelines with respect to changes in the operation or implementation of the program established under this subchapter.
-Not later than 270 days after the date of the enactment of the Agricultural Act of 2014, the Administrator shall issue all regulations and revisions to agency guidance necessary to implement the amendments made to this subchapter by such Act.
+Not later than 270 days after the date of the enactment of the Agriculture Improvement Act of 2018, the Administrator shall issue all regulations and revisions to agency guidance necessary to implement the amendments made to this subchapter by such Act.

 (2) **Requirements** — The Administrator shall develop regulations and guidance with the intent of—